carsdotcom/skelebot/docs/scaffolding.md

 ### Results
 Scaffolding will always create the skelebot.yaml file, which is what defines the projects as a Skelebot project.

-If scaffolding is run without the '--existing' flag, it will also create several folders for storing data, models, notebooks,  queries, output, and code.
-It will also generate placeholder yaml files for five different environments as well as an example bash job that can be executed through Skelebot.
+If scaffolding is run without the `--existing` flag, it will also create several folders for storing data, models, notebooks,  queries, output, and code.

 The structure produced is merely a suggestion and does not need to be adhered to in order for Skelebot to function properly.
-The only thing Skelebot actually needs is the skelebot.yaml file.
-Once you have this file in your project, you can execute the help command, 'skelebot --help' and get started using it right away.
+The only thing Skelebot actually needs is the skelebot.yaml file and the VERSION file, although the VERSION file.
+Once you have these file in your project, you can execute the help command, `skelebot --help` and get started using it right away.

 ---